frnmst/gnupot/README.md

 $ ssh gnupot@<yourServerAddressOrHostname>
 ```

-4. On the client:
+On the client:
   - run `./setup` and answer to *all* the questions.

 ####The difficult way

 1. If you can't login to the server **or** you want to use a different user
-   instead of your usual one, go to [step 1](#the-easy-way-recommended).
+   instead of your usual one, go to [the first step](#the-easy-way-recommended).

 2. copy `src/gnupot.config.example` to `~/.config/gnupot/gnupot.config`
    and edit it to your needs.